aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/avd-to-cvaas.md

-### The intended audience is someone who is familiar with AVD and also has a CVaaS setup and is now trying to push AVD changes through CVaaS.
+### The purpose of this tutorial is to review the steps required in order to integrate AVD with Arista CVaaS.

 ![Figure: 1](../../../../media/create_account.png)
 ```text